SAP/gigya-swift-sdk/GigyaSwift/README.md

 ## SSO (Single Sign-on)
 Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group with a single login credential.

+When using the mobile SSO feature, applications within the same group are able to share a valid session with the device browser.
+All required applications must be set under the same developer account.
+Supported flows:
+Login via SSO feature on mobile.
+All applications within the same developer account can share the session using the SSO method.
+The session is not shared with the system browser.
+Existing session in the system browser.
+All applications within the same developer account can obtain the session using the SSO method.

 Requirements:
 1. Mobile SSO requires iOS 13+.
 2. You will be required to setup you central login page on your site’s console.